 The Policy Statement

-The Kitchener-Waterloo Association of REALTORS® only collects personal information:
+The Waterloo Region Association of REALTORS® only collects personal information:

 - About member REALTORS® necessary to process membership, to facilitate membership in CREA, collect dues, operate the MLS® system, enforce its By-laws and generally effectively administer the Board/Association;